 Please be advised that for safety reasons, alcohol may only be consumed after the completion of the days paddling.
 Guests are expected to be responsible when consuming alcohol.
 For the comfort and safety of all guests, drunkenness is not allowed.
+Please be mindful that space is limited on expedition trips.
 The use of illicit drugs is also prohibited.